Federal Deposit Insurance Corporation: Items not insured

 Deposit accounts are insured only against the failure of a member bank.
 Deposit losses that occur in the course of the bank's business, such as theft, fraud or accounting errors, must be addressed through the bank or state or federal law.

-Deposit insurance also does not cover the failure of non-bank entities that use a bank to offer financial services.
+Deposit insurance also does not cover the failure of non-bank entities that use a bank to offer financial services, e.g. fintech financial technology companies.
+If the company places the money in an FDIC-insured bank account consumers are protected only under some conditions.

 Ownership categories

 Each ownership category of a depositor's money is insured separately up to the insurance limit, and separately at each bank.
 Thus a depositor with $250,000 in each of three ownership categories at each of two banks would have six different insurance limits of $250,000, for total insurance coverage of $1,500,000.
 The distinct ownership categories are: